OpenEvalProject/evals/manuscripts/elife-86166/v1/manuscript.md

 ![Figure 7.](https://cdn.elifesciences.org/articles/86166/elife-86166-fig7-v1.jpg)

 **Figure 7.:** Representative time courses for (A) rTRPV1-12M channels (E570Q + M572V + C578L + M581L + S592A + T593V + V595L + T597S + S632D + T633A + T650Q + I660L) or (B) rTRPV1-14M channels (E570Q + M572V + C578L + M581L + S592A + T593V + V595L + T597S + S632D + T633A + Y653L + D654R + T650Q + I660L) displaying sensitization by cannabidiol (CBD) of the response to 12 mM 2-aminoethoxydiphenyl borate (2-APB).
 The red dotted line indicates the zero-current level.
 The inset in (B) is a magnification of the region within the dotted rectangle.
 Concentrations of 60 or 100 µM CBD were tested in separate experiments for rTRPV1-12M and in the same experiment for rTRPV1-14M.
 (C) Group data for the experiments in (A) and (B), showing leak-subtracted current responses to each of the stimuli, normalized to the current magnitude in the presence of 12 mM 2-APB, denoted by the horizontal blue line.
 Data points from individual experiments are shown as circles.
-Data are shown as mean ± SEM (n = 4 for rTRPV1-12M and 60 or 100 µM CBD; n = 5 for rTRPV1-14M).Figure 7—source data 1.Figure 7.
+Data are shown as mean ± SEM (n = 4 for rTRPV1-12M and 60 or 100 µM CBD; n = 5 for rTRPV1-14M).

 ## Discussion